The Walking Dead started as a comic book series and has become a full-on cultural phenomenon when it became an AMC television show.

 But the area is also home to the Alexandria set, a real neighborhood that is off-limits to visitors.
 Another location in Senoia is Raleigh Studios where the sets for the prison and other iconic locations took place.

 Newnan boasts the Caldwell Tanks on Broad Street, the site of the iconic Walker Arena scenes when brothers Daryl and Merle are pitted against one another surrounded by walkers.
 It’s also where Michonne kills the walkers to be used in the arena.
-It’s closed to the public unless you’re going with Atlanta Movie Tours, but you can sneak a peek through the gate.
+It’s closed to the public, but you can sneak a peek through the gate.

 And while real-life Grady is in Atlanta, the “hospital” that Beth woke up in is actually on Hospital Road in Newnan.
 It’s closed, but you might be able to see it through the gate.